Social Psychology

 Course learning outcomes

-• Explain a variety of theories and methods used in social psychology research.
+• Explain a variety of theories, approaches, and frameworks in social psychology.

 • Critically evaluate knowledge claims in contemporary social psychology topics.